Card Security and Fraud Alerts

 Equifax Breach – 5 Things You Need to Know

-Buried in news stories of recent hurricanes Harvey and Irma’s devastation was a major cybersecurity incident—an Equifax data breach which affected nearly 150 million U.S. Equifax customers.
+Buried in news stories of hurricanes Harvey and Irma’s devastation was a major cybersecurity incident—an Equifax data breach which affected nearly 150 million U.S. Equifax customers.
 Equifax, one of three major consumer credit reporting agencies reported external hackers took advantage of weak areas in the agency’s reporting software May through July 2017.

 Here are a few things you should know about the incident.